pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - Pidgeot: X Acc + X Speed + TB x2 (IB x2 if early Elixer)
 - Rhyhorn: IB
 - Gyarados: TB
-- Growlithe: HD (EQ if early Elixer or got turn 1 spot on Blaine)
+- Growlithe: HD (EQ if early Elixer or if X-Acc'd on Blackbelt)
-- Alakazam: HD (EQ if early Elixer or if only 1 HD is left)
+- Alakazam: HD (EQ if only 1 HD is left)
 - Venusaur: HD

 Last Boulder Menu: